binod33/EulerProject/src/ServerProduct-Tool.md

 Should represent the JSON data source.
 It can either be  a URL of the JSON file or a file containing multiple URLs or a local filepath of the JSON file.

 ### Read from a URL
 The tool can read and parse out products from a URL of the JSON file.
-It is acheived by the <code>"-u"</code> option.
-This option requres an argument.
+It is acheived by the <code>"-u"</code> option with the URL as the argument.

 Usage example :
 ```